What is Preeclampsia?

 If left untreated, preeclampsia may put the mother and/or fetus at risk.
 Treatment options include:

-- Medication – medications may be administered to lower blood pressure, prevent siezures and corticosteroids may also be recommended to help expedite the baby’s lungs to mature in preparation for survival outside of the womb in the event of premature birth.
+- Medications: Often administered to lower blood pressure, prevent seizures and corticosteroids may also be recommended to help expedite the baby’s lungs to mature in preparation for survival outside of the womb in the event of premature birth.